julian-y/balabox/docs/metadata_api.md

 * parameters:
   * user_id: id of user
   * file_name : name of the file that is requested
-* returns: JSON document containing a user's file block hashes
+* returns: JSON document containing a user's file block hashes and their version
   * block_list: array of block hashes for a given file and user
+  * version: the most recent version of the file recorded on the metaserver
 * error codes:
   * 400: invalid input